How to Convert Ratio to Decimal in Excel (3 Handy Methods)

 Finally, the output will be as follows.

 Note: This method can be applied to a smaller dataset.
-Because to get decimal from fraction, here you have to double-click and press ENTER manually for each cell which is very tiresome.
+Because to get decimals from fractions, here you have to double-click and press ENTER manually for each cell which is very tiresome.
 So, here we are giving another method below to be relieved from this trouble.

-Read More: How to Calculate Male Female Ratio in Excel (3 Suitable Methods)
+Read More: How to Calculate Ratio Percentage in Excel

 2. Converting Ratio to Decimal Applying VALUE Function

-Here, we’ll do exactly the same as method 1 till getting the value in fractional form (in column D).
-Then, click on cell E5 and write down the formula as follows, and press ENTER key.
+Here, we’ll do exactly the same as method 1 until we get the value in fractional form (in column D).
+Then, click on cell E5.
+Then write down the formula as follows, and press the ENTER key.
 In this case, we’re applying the VALUE function which converts a text value into a number.
 So, the formula for the E5 cell will be as follows.

 =VALUE("0 "&D5)